-In this case the Domain Name consist of the Trade Mark in its entirety and the word "pro".
-The addition of this term after the Trade Mark does not negate the confusing similarity encouraged by the Respondent's complete integration of the Trade Mark in the Domain Name.
+In this case the Domain Name consists of the Trade Mark in its entirety and the prefix "xem phim" which is Vietnamese for "watch movies" or "watch a film".
+The addition of these descriptive words before the Trade Mark does not negate the confusing similarity encouraged by the Respondent's complete integration of the Trade Mark in the Domain Name.
 E.g., N.V.
 Organon Corp. v.
 Vitalline Trading Ltd., Dragic Veselin / PrivacyProtect.org, WIPO Case No. D2011-0260; Oakley, Inc. v. wu bingjie aka bingjie wu/Whois Privacy Protection Service, WIPO Case No. D2010-0093; X-ONE B.V. v.
 Robert Modic, WIPO Case No. D2010-0207.
+In fact taken together, the Domain Name means "watch TVB movies" or "watch a TVB film" which adds to the confusion.
 For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain ("gTLD") which in this case is ".com".
 It is viewed as a standard registration requirement.